Seesaw-7/stuff/README.md

 ### 28 Find the Index of the First Occurance in a String

 do candidate elimination, if sliding window is costly

+### 11 Container with Most Water

+obvious O(N^2) solutio with two different indices might have a greedy O(N) solution

+The widest container (using first and last line) is a good candidate, because of its width.
+Its water level is the height of the smaller one of first and last line.
+All other containers are less wide and thus would need a higher water level in order to hold more water.
+The smaller one of first and last line doesn't support a higher water level and can thus be safely removed from further consideration.

 ## Graphs